maifoundations/maifoundations.github.io/src/content/blog/dualmindvlm/index.md

   - Dual-Mode Thinking
 ---

-*Teaching Visual Languege Models to Think Fast and Slow*
+*Teaching Visual Languege Models to Think Fast and Slow.*

 Humans don't approach every problem with the same thinking level of effort.
 When the answer is obvious, our brain reacts instantly — recognizing a face, reading a sign, noticing an emotion.
 But when the problem becomes abstract or ambiguous, like solving geometry or interpreting a tricky chart, we slow down and begin to reason carefully.
 Psychologists describe this difference using **two complementary thinking systems**: